llmariner/llmariner.github.io/content/en/docs/setup/install/single_cluster_eks.md

 ## Step 2.
 Create an RDS instance

 We will create an RDS in the same VPC as the EKS cluster so that it can be reachable from the LLMariner components.
-Here is an example command for creating a DB subnet group and an RDS instance.
+Here are example commands for creating a DB subnet group:

 ``` bash
 export DB_SUBNET_GROUP_NAME="llmariner-demo-db-subnet"